wso2/docs-choreo-dev/en/pe-docs/docs/observability/runtime-logs.md

   - `timestamp`: The time of the system event.
   - `componentVersion`: The version of the component.
-  - `componentVersionId`: The identifier of the component’s version.
+  - `componentVersionId`: The identifier of the component version.
   - `reason`: The system event reason.
-  - `logEntry`: The system event details.
+  - `logEntry`: System event details.
   - `kind`: The kind of the k8s object related to the event.